-- f) The Governing Body reserves the right to require withdrawal by any Junior Member whose residence, whether for want of industry or any other stated reason, is considered by the Governing Body to be no longer desirable - g) Any undergraduate standing for a JCR Executive post must consult his or her tutor in advance of the election.
+- f) The Governing Body reserves the right to require withdrawal by any Junior Member whose membership, whether for want of industry or any other stated reason, is considered by the Governing Body to be no longer desirable - g) Any undergraduate standing for a JCR Executive post must consult his or her tutor in advance of the election.
 No undergraduate on probation for his or her place may seek election to the JCR Executive or to a similar office in a student organization.
 Undergraduates on report may not seek election to the JCR Executive without their tutor's permission. - h) Undergraduates in their first year are expected to live in College during Full Term.
 Any exception to this must have the approval of the undergraduate's Tutor and of the Principal. - i) An undergraduate or graduate room in College is for single occupancy by the Junior Member to whom it is allocated.
-Hence Junior Members must strictly observe the limits on the number of occasions when they may entertain a guest overnight, given in the Deans' Regulations. - j) All Junior Members have an obligation to keep themselves informed by checking their pigeonholes and their College e-mail daily, and checking for notices in the Porters' Lodge, in the Front Hall, and on the College web-site www.some.ox.ac.uk - k) It is the responsibility of all students, undergraduate and graduate, to make sure that they can be easily contacted at any time.
+Hence Junior Members must strictly observe the limits on the number of occasions when they may entertain a guest overnight, given in the Deans' Regulations. - j) All Junior Members have an obligation to keep themselves informed by checking their pigeonholes and their College e-mail daily during term time (occasionally during the vacations where practically possible), and checking for notices in the Porters' Lodge, in the Front Hall, and on the College web-site www.some.ox.ac.uk - k) It is the responsibility of all students, undergraduate and graduate, to make sure that they can be easily contacted at any time.
 When not in Oxford, therefore, Junior Members have an obligation to inform the College authorities in advance if they cannot be contacted within three or four weeks over the Vacation.

 All undergraduates are automatically members of the Junior Common Room (JCR) and are encouraged to play a full part in its activities and governance.
 Graduate students are members of the Middle Common Room (MCR).
+All 4th year undergraduates may submit an application to become a member of the MCR.